 - Disclosure of adjustments to compensation metrics to remove legal costs

-- Expanded reporting on corporate lobbying and political expenditures
+- Expanded reporting on corporate lobbying and political expenditures, and alignment with fair practices

 - Workplace COVID protections & oversight at distributors and retailers